 Industry Spotlight Updated in 2022: What is the future of blue collar work in Australia in 2022?

 So, what’s in store for the blue-collar industry now, and our future in resourcing, state and national frameworks?

-Lockdown or not, the Australian government recognises the importance and necessity of the blue-collar workforce as the key driving force behind our nation’s future growth.
+Lockdown or not, the Australian government recognises the importance and necessity of the blue-collar workforce as a key driving force behind our nation’s future growth

 Competitive wages to combat skill shortages

-As such, here are 7 in-demand blue collar jobs in Australia:
+As such, here are 9 in-demand blue-collar jobs in Australia:

 TRS Resourcing is the Perth and Melbourne recruitment agency you can count on to source casual staff or permanent staff for your blue-collar labour hire requirements.